Watit-Khokthong/crown-volume/README.md

 You can find more information and usages of this parameter in this article;

-Drone-based photogrammetry derived crown metrics for predicting tree and oil palm water use
+Drone‐based photogrammetry‐derived crown metrics for predicting tree and oil palm water use

 https://doi.org/10.1002/eco.2115